 A variety of issues will be explored in a safe and supportive environment.
 Some of the issues will be unique to students who are transgender or gender-nonconforming.
 Goals of the group include: reducing isolation, finding support and making changes.
 Wednesdays 3:30 - 5:00 p.m.

 This group welcomes students who want to address personal challenges related to aspects of their identity, background, or cultural differences from the dominant cultures on campus.
 This will be a supportive space to explore issues such as being a person of color on a predominately white campus, the personal impact of national events and legislation, and caring for one's mental health.
 The goals of the group will include reducing isolation, finding support, and making changes.
-Tuesdays 5:30 - 6:30 p.m., 02/13 - 03/27 Contact group facilitator, Audrey Stone at email@example.com for details.
+Tuesdays 5:30 - 6:30 p.m., February 13th - March 27th Contact group facilitator Audrey Stone at email@example.com for details.

 - Painful Pasts, Promising Futures Group

 This group is designed for those who have experienced traumatic events in their lives or who come from backgrounds in which they did not feel safe.
-Members will learn how their past experiences and their biology are affecting their lives now, and they will learn what to do about it!
+Members will learn how their past experiences and their biology are affecting their lives now and what to do about it!
 Members will learn important insights about their patterns in relationships and skills to better manage their emotions and relationships.
 Fridays 2:30 - 4:00 p.m.